axiom-org/axiom/testnet/README.md

 You should also be able to access the black hole proxy at `your.external.ip:3000`, and your WebTorrent tracker at `your.external.ip:4000/stats`.

-You're going to want this IP to be static.
+You're going to make this IP static from the UI.
 Go to https://console.cloud.google.com/networking/addresses/list and use the dropdown to make this static.
 Name it something like `cservice0-ip`, because the IP is attached to the service.
 As long as you don't delete the load balancing service, it'll keep the same IP.

-Once you have a static ip, it's a good time to set an A record for some domain to point to it.
+You can see all your static IPs from this page.
+Now is a good time to set an A record for some domain to point to it.
 That will give you a host name (like `0.alphatest.network`) that you can share with other nodes.

 ### 4. Updating the server